What is the Enneagram?

 Type Fives try to create certainty with information.
 They pursue greater insight and knowledge, when they feel like they understand the situation, they feel confidence.

-Type Sixes try to create certainty by being prepared.
+Type Sixes try to create certainty by preparation and vigilance.
 They work hard to anticipate potential hazards and create a strategy of safety through friends, ideals, or force.
-When they feel prepared, they feel confidence.
+When they feel prepared and safe, they feel confidence.

 Type Sevens try to create certainty by experience.
 They pursue as many opportunities as arise to see the potential for each possibility.
 When they feel like they have explored the options, they feel confidence.